 The College of Southern Idaho in Twin Falls was established in 1965 by voters in Twin Falls and Jerome Counties.
-Over the years, the campus has grown to more than 20 buildings on a beautifully landscaped 215-acre campus.
+Over the years, the campus has grown to more than 20 buildings on a beautifully landscaped 315-acre campus.
 In 2010, CSI added a new 72,000 square foot Health Science and Human Services building on its 120-acre expansion just north of the main campus.
 This building houses 15 high-demand health science programs, including Nursing, Radiologic Technology, and a four-year Dental Hygiene program.
 It became Idaho's first LEED-certified college building.
-CSI's latest LEED construction project, the 41,000 square foot Applied Technology and Innovation Center (ATIC), will house Wind Energy, Manufacturing Technology, Environmental Technology, Drafting, and Heating and Air Conditioning programs.
-It is scheduled to be finished in the spring of 2014.
+CSI's latest LEED construction project, the 41,000 square foot Applied Technology and Innovation Center (ATIC), houses Wind Energy, Manufacturing Technology, Environmental Technology, Drafting, and Heating and Air Conditioning programs.